-The County's renewed focus on the needs of County facilities has been solidified in the FY 2020-2021 budget with the Countywide Infrastructure Investment Plan (CIIP).
+The County's renewed focus on the needs of County facilities has been solidified with the Countywide Infrastructure Investment Plan (CIIP).
 The 20-year plan totals more than \$1.8 billion and funding for the program has been identified through a number of sources including redirecting funds that had been earmarked for emergency repairs or intended to supplement projects for which other funding has not been identified, and proceeds from the Homestead Exemption Mitigation Reserve.
-These funds will be used to bring our facilities up to code, repair and renovate the exteriors and interiors of our buildings, replace elevators and building management systems, renew cultural centers, improve security throughout our facilities and do many other needed repairs to make our buildings and other assets more efficient, better places for the public to visit and conduct business.
-Dedicated staff will be required to implement these CIIP projects.
+These funds are being used to bring our facilities up to code, repair and renovate the exteriors and interiors of our buildings, replace elevators and building management systems, renew cultural centers, improve security throughout our facilities and do many other needed repairs to make our buildings and other assets more efficient, better places for the public to visit and conduct business.
+Cultural Affairs Construction Managers are essential to manage this specialized work on cultural facilities.